ysyk2021/ai-for-social-good-addressing-global-challenges-with-innovative-solutions/src/chapter-5-2.md

-# Best Practices for AI Implementation in Areas such as Precision Farming, Crop Monitoring, and Distribution Optimization

 AI technologies offer tremendous potential for promoting sustainable agriculture and ensuring food security.
 In this chapter, we will discuss some best practices for AI implementation in areas such as precision farming, crop monitoring, and distribution optimization.